xsc/pandect/README.md

 ### Results

-Benchmarks are run using [Criterium](https://github.com/hugoduncan/criterium) on an Intel Core i7 2670QM/2.2GHz/8GB RAM machine. `quick-bench` is the benchmarking function that obtained the following results.
+Benchmarks are run using [Criterium](https://github.com/hugoduncan/criterium) on an Intel Core i7 2670QM/2.2GHz/8GB RAM machine with Oracle JDK 1.7.0u21. `quick-bench` is the benchmarking function that obtained the following results.

 __String ("Hello, World!", 13 bytes) to hexadecimal Digest String__